aws-samples/aws-elemental-mediatailor-tools/Workshops/MediaTailorModule.md

 This module relies on the completion of the following previous modules:
 * [AWS Live Workflow  - MediaLive and MediaPackage channels with ad markers](https://aws.amazon.com/answers/media-entertainment/live-streaming/)
 * [Encrypted MediaPackage channel using the SPEKE server](https://github.com/awslabs/speke-reference-server/blob/master/workflow/drm-live.md)
 * Ad decision server (ADS).
-Instead of using a commercially available ADS, this workshop will use a simple, serverless mock ADS.
+Instead of using a commercially available ADS, this workshop will use a previously deployed [simple, serverless mock ADS](../MockADS).

 ## Implementation Instructions